Cart»

 DOZEN

 The beautifully undulating Pizzini property lies at the heart of the agriculturally rich and diverse King Valley.
-The site was transitioned from tobacco farming to viticulture in the late seventies and has since become synonymous with the highest quality wines.
-Rosato (rosé) wines are made from red grapes with a minimal controlled contact with the skins.
-Traditionally, old world winemakers would wake at dawn to begin picking at 8AM.
-By noon, the grapes had been crushed and the juices allowed to macerate on skins.
-The juices would be drained off after twelve hours of exposure at midnight.
-Thus rosato came to be referred to as vino della notte, the wine of the night.
-Approx 12.8%
+The site was transitioned from tobacco farming to viticulture in the late 1970s and has since become synonymous with the highest quality wines.
+Rosato wines are made from red grapes with a minimal controlled contact on skins.
+Traditionally, old world winemakers would wake at dawn to begin picking fruit, by noon, the grapes had been crushed and juices treated to maceration on skins.
+The red hued batches would be drained after twelve hours of exposure, right around midnight, thus Rosato came to be referred to as vino della notte, the wine of the night.

-Vibrant cherry red with light orange hues.
+Vibrant cherry lipstick.
 Bouquet is lively, lifted berry fruit and jam with hints of rose petal, violet and confectionary.
-A palate of bright berry fruit, with lingering cranberry and strawberry characters, this full flavoured wine offers a powerful mid-palate with crisp acidity and a persistent finish.
-Enjoy whilst young and chilled with duck salad or garlic prawns.
-"Lipstick in colour and in personality, like a kiss from a sultry young debutante, exuding perfumes of rose petal and cherry, raspberry and turkish delight.
-The palate is equally rakish, a hint of tannin structure serves to add body and to flesh out the unctuous fruit all the way to a splendid finish!" -Ozwinenews.com
+A palate of bright berry fruit, lingering cranberry and strawberry characters, a full flavoured pink wine offering a powerful mid palate with crisp acidity and a persistent finish.
+Enjoy whilst young and chilled alongside duck salad or garlic prawns.

 Chrismont's location at the base of the Victorian Alps is undoubtedly the most defining feature of the King Valley